apache/tvm/nnvm/docs/top.rst

 Core Tensor Operators
 =====================

-This page contains the list of core tensor operator primitives re-defined in NNVM.
+This page contains the list of core tensor operator primitives pre-defined in NNVM.
 The core tensor operator primitives(``nnvm.top``) covers typical workloads in deep learning.
 They can represent workloads in front-end frameworks, and provide basic building blocks for optimization.
 Since deep learning is a fast evolving field and it is that possible to have operators that are not in here.